 Also ideal for travelling, I don’t think I’d survive without a great pair of sneakers.
 Sometimes I can spend the entire day venturing around a new city, which means that comfortable shoes are a must.

-My favourite: Converse sneakers—I wish I could buy every style on the shelves.
+My absolute favourites are Converse sneakers.
+I wish I could buy every style on the shelves!
 Not only do they fit well and are very kind to the tootsies, but they come in a range of extremely eye-catching prints and colours.

 Mine are actually monochrome animal print, as I can’t resist a good print.
-Plus, monochrome complements any colour way, no matter what I’m wearing on my top and bottom half.
+Plus, monochrome compliments any colour way, no matter what I’m wearing on my top and bottom half.

 Sometimes I throw them on with my classic white tee and Levi’s jeans for a casual, yet fashionable look, and sometimes I dress them up for a dinner out with friends with a skater-style dress.